-When your sweet babe starting mouthing everything EXCEPT the toys you bought them for that specific purpose, you probably didn’t actually price XRF machines so that you could scan random objects for lead.
-Even if it was your first baby that would be just nuts.
+So, you’re probably normal.
+When your sweet babe began placing every sort of toy inside her mouth EXCEPT the toys you bought for that specific purpose, you probably didn’t go online and price the XRF machines so that you could scan random objects for lead.
+Even if it was your first baby, that would be just nuts.

 Fortunately, we don’t live in a country where profits are regularly put before human health.
 As soon as the devastating health effects of bisphenol A were discovered, the U.S. banned it outright.

 Oh wait, I have that mixed up.
-China, Malaysia, Canada and the European Union all had the sense to ban bisphenol A (BPA) for certain uses before the FDA finally caved to pressure and banned it in baby bottles and cups. (source 1, source 2)
+China, Malaysia, Canada, and the European Union all had the sense to ban bisphenol A (BPA) for certain uses before the FDA finally caved to pressure and banned it in baby bottles and cups. (source)

 Don’t breathe that sigh of relief yet, though.
 Let’s set aside for a moment that BPA is still regularly used in children’s toys, food packaging, dental fillings and a variety of other products.
 There’s something else going on here.